hollasch/LSON/README.md

 A _table_ expresses data in tabular form, like a CSV file, but where each item can be any legal LSON object.
 The following fragment:

-    <key1 key2 key3:
+    <[key1 key2 key3]:
         [ thing1  false   3 ]
         [ thing2  false  13 ]
         [ thing3  true   37 ]
     >

 uses brackets to mark table rows, which can aid legibility and debugging with erroneous inputs.
+If brackets are used to delimit the column names, then they are required around each row of data, and must yield a parsing error for a row that does not contain the same number of values as the header row.

 However, brackets are optional, and the same table could be expressed thus:

     <
-        key1    key2   key3
+        key1   ; key2  ; key3
-    :// ------  -----  ----
+    ://--------;-------;------
-        thing1  false     3
+        thing1 ; false ;    3
-        thing2  false    13
+        thing2 ; false ;   13
-        thing3  true     37
+        thing3 ; true  ;   37
     >

+While the absence of square brackets means that rows cannot be validated individually for the expected number of values, the entire table must still contain a number of values that is a multiple of the number of header values.

-As with objects and arrays, optional comma and semi-colon terminators may be used to aid readability, like so:
+As with objects and arrays, optional comma, or semi-colon terminators may be used to aid readability, like so:

     <key1,key2,key3: thing1,false,3; thing2,false,13; thing3,true,37;>